Skip to main content

 ConfigDump REST Interface

-Import and export are supported in the EJBCA REST Interface.
-For more information, see EJBCA REST Interface.
+Import and export operations are also available through the EJBCA REST Interface.

 To allow automation via the REST interface, superadmins can access the REST interface without enabling it beforehand.
 By enabling ConfigDump or other protocols, the superadmin can support further operations without access to the CLI or UI.
 To update the protocol and/or interface configuration, superadmins need to import the available-protocol object with overwrite parameter set to true.